-Special park use permits are required for activities that are not compatible as defined by statute or regulation or which do not otherwise have lawful recreation as its primary purpose.
+Special park use permits are required for activities that are incompatible as defined by statute or regulation or which do not otherwise have lawful recreation as its primary purpose3.
 The following table guides park activities and permitting of public uses and activities.
 Administrative activities carried out by park management in support of daily park operations do not require a permit.
 The park may issue permits for activities not listed in the following table as a means of determining if a new type of activity will be compatible in an area in the long term or for future activities that could not be anticipated at the time of this planning effort.
-When issuing these types of permits, consideration will be given to the nature of each of the land use zones for determining the appropriateness of the activity in a given area.
+When issuing these types of permits, consideration will be given to the unit's management intent and the nature of each of the land use zones for determining the appropriateness of the activity in a given area.